 Alert conditions using #4 and the analog pin can determine which one of three messages is sent.
 The analog input is 0-1V.
+The resistor divider and formula shown below will scale a larger input voltage range to the required 0-1V.
 Pin #4 needs only to be pulled low to change its default state because it has an internal pullup resistor.

 Zero Power and Trigger Conditioning